Funinja/HerokuDep/README.md

 $ heroku open
 ```
 or go to your [Heroku account](https://dashboard.heroku.com/apps) and check your the url of your deployed app. (`https://myapp-unique-name.herokuapp.com/`)

+## Dennis Lam: Pros and Cons of TDD

+Tests I did:
+* Checked to make sure that there is sufficient division and department data on courses when accessing the database
+* Checked whether the autocomplete search results were given from our course names endpoint after the user begins typing in the searchbar
+* Checked whether the course description endpoint gave sufficient descriptions of courses

+Test Driven Development (TDD) is a methodology centered around the idea where you write and run test cases before developing code.
+The favorable quality of this methodology comes from its repeated use in developing tests before development.
+Writing test cases causes one to be forced to conform to a specific architecture, by providing clarity using test cases, to make functions and modules operate correctly.
+Specifically, test cases provide clearness to its developers by showing how the input and output of their code should function.
+This transparency in functional operations allows for code to be more easily maintainable, documentable, and easier for collaboration.
+However, since the test cases and test suite must be continuously updated and maintained, the quality and the repeated task of making test cases can become detrimental to the project.
+In terms of quality test cases, determining good test cases can become difficult for a project since a lot of time could be focused on what problems the developers are expecting instead of unforeseen problems of the project.
+Furthermore, the process of updating the test cases of your project as it develops can create a bottleneck for development from waiting for tests to be created.
+Additionally, refactoring any early work would require refactoring early test cases as well, increasing the amount of time it takes to work on a project with TDD.
+Overall, TDD provides consistency and clarity for developers to operate, but can be a hindrance if the team has a strict deadline and poor-quality test cases.